Why is medical cannabis so hard to access on the NHS?

 Luckily for the research community, it does seem that change is in the air.
 According to numerous polls, the majority of people in the UK think medical cannabis should be legalised, which is likely to create a degree of political momentum.
 Many countries across the world have already taken the jump.

-When this will occur, it's difficult to say.
-But it is clear that this issue will continue to make headlines, with both the benefits and harms perpetually under scrutiny.
+With two cannabis-based medicines now available on prescription, there is now a visible path to further revolutionary treatments for a variety of conditions.
+But whatever the future of cannabis-based medicines, it is clear that this issue will continue to make headlines, with both the benefits and harms perpetually under scrutiny.